nuitrcs/intro-programming-python/README.md

 tutorials, and reference materials.
 Links below relate specifically to material covered in this workshop.

 ### Learning

-[DataCamp Introduction to Python for Data Science](https://www.datacamp.com/courses/intro-to-python-for-data-science): chapters 1-3 cover material that is covered here.

 [Introduction to Python](http://introtopython.org/): a complete intro class written in Python notebooks.
 Includes exercises.